phenix502/yoyzhou.github.com/source/_posts/2013-04-21-adding-filter-in-hadoop-mapper-class.markdown

 **Third**, using DistrbutedCache of Hadoop to cache users who satisfy the filter to all Mappers;

-**Forth**, add followed filter to Mapper class, only users satisfy filter condition will be passed into co-followed combination computing phrase;
+**Forth**, adding followed filter to Mapper class, only users satisfy filter condition will be passed into co-followed combination computing phrase;

-**Fifth**, add co-followed filter/threshold in Reducer side if necessary.
+**Fifth**, adding co-followed filter/threshold in Reducer side if necessary.

 ####Outcomes